Strep A being considered as factor in four-year-old Irish child’s death

 The HSE said that during the pandemic, normal social mixing patterns were interrupted which led to changes in how diseases such as Strep A presented.

-When asked about the case, Minister for Higher and Further Education Simon Harris said: “I need to be very careful on this because this is an issue that I haven’t been briefed on and I don’t want to put any information into the public domain that is wrong or ill-informed because I’m sure lots of parents are looking at media reports both in here in the Republic and also in the North.
+She said that Strep A infections are treatable with antibiotics and encouraged people to wash their hands and practice good respiratory etiquette to prevent transmission.

-“I’m sure (they) are very, very concerned and our hearts go out to those families involved.
+When asked about the case, Minister for Higher and Further Education Simon Harris said he was sure sure that parents are “very concerned” and sympathised with the families affected.

-“I’ve no doubt that the Minister for Health (Stephen Donnelly), the Department of Health, and our health and surveillance structures in this country will be monitoring the situation very closely and probably linking with their colleagues in the north as well.”
+“I’ve no doubt that the Minister for Health (Stephen Donnelly), the Department of Health, and our health and surveillance structures in this country will be monitoring the situation very closely and probably linking with their colleagues in the north as well,” he said.

 “I have no doubt people will be working very, very closely and I think we can be proud in this country that our health service does a very good job in terms of giving public health information and surveying situations as they happen and I’ve no doubt as soon as they have more information that they will update the public and particularly parents and schools.”